Energy Stable Scheme for Random Batch Molecular Dynamics

 One sees that Eq.~\eqref{eq::Breendsen2} does not add any effect when $\widetilde{H}=H_0$, and will adaptively dissipate artificial heat while $\widetilde{H}\neq H_0$.
 The dissipation occurs at each time step along the direction of $\bm{v}_i$ of every particle that is consistent with Eq.~\eqref{eq::4212}.
 Note that the same damping factor $\xi$ is used for all particles to maintain the conservation of momentum.

 The ESS algorithm is summarized by the following steps.
 For a given $\Delta t$, one first samples $P$ Fourier frequencies from discrete distribution $\mathscr{P}(\bm{k})$ and evolves the VV dynamics Eq.~\eqref{eq::VV} using the RBE force $\widetilde{\bm{F}}_{\text{coul}}^{\mathcal{F},i}$.
 Subsequently, one scales the velocity $\bm{v}_i$ to $\xi\bm{v}_i$ according to Eq.~\eqref{eq::factor}, in which the random Hamiltonian $\widetilde{H}$ is used.
 One proceeds with the loop of these two steps to conduct the simulation until specific termination conditions are fulfilled.
 In each step, identical samples are used approximate both Hamiltonian and forces.
 This significantly reduces communication rounds.
-The computation remains $O(N)$ with a slight increase in cost, almost as efficient as the original RBE \cite{liang2022superscalability}.
-The scheme can be easily extended to other stochastic force calculation algorithms~\cite{liang2021random2,Liang2023SISC} and interacting kernels like dipolar~\cite{PhysRevLett.119.155501}, dispersion~\cite{10.1063/1.2770730}, and screened Coulomb potentials~\cite{PhysRevLett.88.065002} used in plasma simulations.
+The computation remains $O(N)$ with a slight increase in cost, making it almost as efficient as the original RBE \cite{liang2022superscalability}.
+The proposed ESS can be readily extended to other electrostatic algorithms~\cite{liang2021random2,liang2023SISC,gao2023screening}.
+For instance, in cases where electrostatic correlations are significant, the symmetry-preserving RBE~\cite{gao2023screening} can greatly enhance the accuracy of the RBE.
+By incorporating the ESS, this method can further improve accuracy due to the energy stability.
+Additionally, the scheme can be applied to other interacting kernels, including dipolar potentials~\cite{PhysRevLett.119.155501}, dispersion potentials~\cite{10.1063/1.2770730}, and screened Coulomb potentials~\cite{PhysRevLett.88.065002} commonly used in plasma simulations.

-The performance of the ESS is validated through MD simulations of a primitive electrolyte and an all-atom water systems by measuring radial distribution functions (RDF), mean-square displacements (MSD) and average energy fluctuations per atom over extended simulations ($\langle H(t)-H_0\rangle/N$).
+The performance of the ESS is validated through MD simulations of a primitive electrolyte and an all-atom water systems by measuring radial distribution functions (RDF), mean-square displacements (MSD), and average energy fluctuations per atom over extended simulations ($\langle H(t)-H_0\rangle/N$).
 Simulations were done in LAMMPS~\cite{thompson2022lammps} on the ``Siyuan Mark-I'' cluster by comparing our method to the VV scheme with the shifted PPPM~\cite{LEVITT1995215} as the Coulomb solver.
 The parameter $\alpha$ in the Ewald splitting is tuned to ensure an error level of $10^{-4}$~\cite{deserno1998mesh} for the PPPM.
 The same $\alpha$ is also used for the ESS.
 The ``Reference'' solution is obtained by the results of a small step size ensuring energy conservation.
 The ESS results of different $\gamma$ are then compared with the PPPM and the ``Reference'' solutions to demonstrate the effectiveness of our scheme.